Skip to main content

 Action, Reason, Problem

-1. The Affected Part will tell you what type of Constraint the Inspection was raised for.
+1. For Planned Job Cards, the Affected Part will tell you what type of Constraint the Inspection was raised for.

 2. Click Add New Detail.